instance-id/Loupedeck/README.md

 <img src="docs/loupedeck_linux.jpg"  width="500" >

+#### Dependencies
 ---
-See the below repo that the base library is capable of.
-Powered by Loupedeck Node library
-Unofficial Node.js API for [Loupedeck Live](https://loupedeck.com/products/loupedeck-live/) & [Loupedeck Live S](https://loupedeck.com/products/loupedeck-live-s/) controllers.

-#### Dependencies
  Make sure you have the following installed in your system:

-node
+* node
-bash
+* bash
-tmux
+* tmux
-npm
+* npm

 To install node dependencies run this from the project root folder

-$ npm install
+`$ npm install`

 #### Configure

-A .env file in your project root containing your mgtt setting or an empty file
-$ touch .env

-Edit the .env file to sett some settings
+---

 Edit the config/config.toml file to setup your Loupedeck

+A .env file in your project root containing your MQTT settings (if applicable) or an empty file

+`$ touch .env`

+Edit the .env file to set some settings

 #### Start
+---

 If you use powershell run

-$ ./run.ps1
+`$ ./run.ps1`

 If you use bash run

-$ ./run.sh
+`$ ./run.sh`

 This will spawn off an node instance handeling the Loupedeck in the background you can check the logs with the tmux command

-$ tmux attach-session -t loupedeck
+`$ tmux attach-session -t loupedeck`

+---
+See the below repo that the base library is capable of.
+Powered by Loupedeck Node library
+Unofficial Node.js API for [Loupedeck Live](https://loupedeck.com/products/loupedeck-live/) & [Loupedeck Live S](https://loupedeck.com/products/loupedeck-live-s/) controllers.